top-guns/etl-gun/README.md

 # Why / when would I need this?

 **RxJs-ETL-Kit** is a simple **ETL glue** represented as an extention to the **RxJs** library.
-Typically, you'd use **RxJs-ETL-Kit** to help with your existing ETL processes.
+Typically, you'd use **RxJs-ETL-Kit** to help with ETL processes.
 It can extract data from the one or more sources, transform it and load to one or more destinations in nedded order.

 You can use javascript and typescript to use it.